zhaobaoping/test/BUMO_ATP_Standard.rst

  HTTP GET /getAccountMetaData?address=buQhzVyca8tQhnqKoW5XY1hix2mCt5KTYzcD&key=asset_property_DT

-If the specified key has a value,the following content will be returned:
+If the specified key has a value, the following content will be returned:

 ::